 Both printers ship as kits which is why they are great devices to learn about 3D printing from scratch.
 A huge community provides countless 3D printable upgrade parts as well as optional firmware versions.
 Right "out of the box" the results are really good (the Tronxy P802 is better in stringing).
 By upgrading the printers methodically you can improve the print quality and lift it to an impressive level.

-The base price it extremely low and spare parts are commonly available, so that you can iron out even very stupig handling errors that resulted in hardware damage.
+The base price it extremely low and spare parts are commonly available, so that you can iron out even very stupid handling errors that resulted in hardware damage.

 Tinkerers friend and so still my favourites!

-An assembled printer with a solid metal frame, giving good results is the Anycubic i3 Mega.
+An assembled printer with a solid metal frame, giving good results is the Anycubic i3 Mega (Review).

 The driver for the touchscreen is a closed source binary, thus firmware is more or less only available through the manufacturer.
 It's no machine for the software tinkerers and fine tuners, but for people that want to start printing quickly instead of assembling a kit or dealing with all parameters a 3D printer offers in general.

 The Ender doesn't occupy lots of space on your desktop or in your workshop and you can quickly put is away whenever it is not in use.
-The print bed isn't heated which is no huge drawback, because of the not so large print volume.
-The print results are good and if you'd like to see what 3D printers can do (or can't do), it is a cheap investment in an excting technology or a second printer for your office.
+The maximum temperature of the print bed is 60°C which is no huge drawback, because of the not so large print volume.
+The print results are really good and if you'd like to see what 3D printers can do (or can't do), it is a cheap investment in an excting technology or a second printer for your office.

 I know, you want a printer that can manufacture an Airbus A380 in one piece!
-If you are looking for a printer with a large build volume, the CR-10 is definitely an option.
+If you are looking for a printer with a large build volume and good print quality, the CR-10 (Review) is definitely an option.

 The printer ships widely preassembled so that it is ready to go in approximately an hour.
 The frame made of aluminum bars is sturdy and the printing results are very good.

-The successor with more features and an even improved print quality is the CR-10S.
+The successor ("upgraded version") with more features and an even improved print quality is the CR-10S (Review).

 The Tronxy X5 is a good example that printers that come as a kit are more easy to modify than devices that ship assembled.
 To get good print results, I had to modify large parts of the Z axis.
 To my mind the hours needed for the modifications were a good investment, because I really like the sturdy cube design.
 It's no good chioce for beginners, but worth having a closer look for skilled tinkerers and people that are willing to spend hours in doing experiments with a 3D printer.